Ukrainsk: 21st century and Russo-Ukrainian War

-On 12 June 2020, according to the order of the Cabinet of Ministers of Ukraine № 710-r ‘On determining the administrative centres and approval of territories of territorial communities of Donetsk region’, the city became part of the Selydove urban hromada.
+On 12 June 2020, according to the order of the Cabinet of Ministers of Ukraine No. 710-r ‘On determining the administrative centres and approval of territories of territorial communities of Donetsk region’, the city became part of the Selydove urban hromada.

 On 17 July 2020, as a result of the administrative-territorial reform, in accordance with the Resolution of the Verkhovna Rada of Ukraine No. 807-IX, the Selydove urban hromada became part of the newly formed Pokrovsk Raion of the Donetsk Oblast.

 During the Russian invasion of Ukraine, Ukrainsk became a frontline city of the war.

 In late August 2024, as part of an offensive effort to capture the strategic city of Pokrovsk, Russian forces advanced south of Pokrovsk, nearing the outskirts of Ukrainsk and Selydove, capturing nearby settlements.
 In early September, Russian forces reportedly entered the city.
 In mid September, the Russian forces captured large parts of the eastern and southern parts of the city.
 Russian state-run RIA news agency and pro-Russian milbloggers stated that the city was captured on 17 September, which was corroborated by geolocated footage.